 7) Communicate Your Shopping Requirements

-Realtors are not mind readers nor do they have a secret method to identify the perfect characteristics and requirements for their clients’ dream homes.
+Realtors are not mind-readers nor do they have a secret method to identify the perfect characteristics and requirements for their clients’ dream homes.
 Every client is different and they come from all walks of life.
 To ensure that buyers maximize the skill sets of their Realtors, it’s best for buyers to communicate as much information to their Realtor as possible.
 The more information that a Realtor has, the more efficient the Realtor can use that information to screen suitable properties to show their clients.
 Information such as availability of public transit, proximity to public schools, community centers, place of worship and grocery chains can benefit both the Realtors and the buyers.

 8) Analyze Market Data

 To ensure that my clients are well informed about the current market condition, I always provide current market information in the form of recently sold, comparative analysis and current listings reports.
 This way, I can set my clients’ expectations and provide them with an overview of what may occur when the time comes for them to make an offer on a property.
-I strongly believe that a Realtor’s primary duty is not only restricted to assisting their client finding their dream home, but it also includes providing education and awareness of the industry to their clients.
+I strongly believe that a Realtor’s primary duty is not only restricted to assisting their client find their dream home, but it also includes providing education and awareness of the industry to their clients.
 Hence, the more information that I can provide to my clients, the better they are equipped to make decisions and manage financial risks.

 When You Are Shopping

 For me, the fun part of being a Realtor is spending time with clients to search for their dream home.
 Whether we are viewing one property a week or twelve properties over a weekend, the search is often exciting and interesting every time.
-Every property that I have visited is different and there are always something new to learn.
+Every property that I have visited is different and there is always something new to learn.
 For example, I have learned a lot about home decor, design, and space usage, and use that knowledge to make my own property better.
 At the same time, I often use my showing appointments to educate my clients on what to pay close attention to, what not to do when renovating, what will increase a property’s value and take note of what they like and what they don’t.
 I truly believe that shopping for a dream home is a rare opportunity that most people only get to do it a few times in their lives and it’s best to enjoy the process as much as possible.

 9) Build Your Buying Team